What To Know

 5. Camera Gear

 The above variables play a significant role in determining a 4K movie’s file size.
-But the hardware used to shoot those scenes could also significantly influence file size.
+However, the hardware used to shoot those scenes could also significantly influence file size.

 A movie shot with a RED camera, for instance, is likely to be larger than a clip filmed using an action camera, like a GoPro.